tompsherman/React-Router-Movies/README.md

 Topics:

 * React Router
-* Using Link and NavLink to navigate to specific routes
+* Using Link an d NavLink to navigate to specific routes
 * Passing Route Parameters
 * Passing props to components rendered by the Router